-URGENT: Protect Your Right to Know about Factory Farm Abuses in Indiana
+INDIANA: Protect Your Right to Know About Factory Farms

-Your state legislators are about to approve a law that if passed, would prevent journalists, activists and employees from investigating animal cruelty, worker abuses, environmental protection violations and food safety hazards at factory farms.
+Last year, concerned citizens like you stopped an “ag-gag” bill that would have prevented journalists, activists and employees from investigating animal cruelty, worker abuses, environmental protection violations and food safety hazards at factory farms.

 More than half of Indiana's 92 counties are home to at least one factory farm, according to the Citizens Action Coalition Education Fund.
 If you live in one of those counties, near one of those farms, you already know that they are subject to weak and sparsely enforced state regulations.
 You and your neighbors are exposed to massive amounts of air and water pollution, with little recourse through your local government to protect yourselves.